Roboforge

 Roboforge is a strategy game developed by Liquid Edge and released in 2001.

 Brief history

 RoboForge is a video game released in 2001 by Liquid Edge, a small company mainly created to develop and sell this game.

-The company's founder, Darren Green, was inspired by the well known Robot Wars (TV series).
+The company's founder, Darren Green, was inspired by the well known Robot Wars.
 He noticed that Robot Wars was an interesting game, but the cost of a real bot and the know-how required drastically restricted its spread, so he decided to virtualize Robot Wars concepts into a new PC game, calling it RoboForge.